CS-440-Fall-2021/p2-p2-silicon/README.md

 - Only include images which you are comfortable sharing publicly.
 - There is no late submission.
 Submit whatever you have by the deadline.
 - viel Spaß!

+# Demo Link

+The demo is live at https://habib-university.github.io/team-apricus/.
+It contains scene information, as well as renders demonstrating the functionalities of the raytracer.
+Compilation instructions are included therein.